OXID-eSales/graphql-base-module/docs/authorization.rst

 Authorization and Authentication in the GraphQL API is handled via JSON Web Tokens.
 Please keep in mind that not all queries need authorization.
-The token is mandatory for all mutations though and some fields are only accesable with a valid token.
+The token is mandatory for all mutations though and some fields are only accessible with a valid token.

 .. important::